pyapi-gitlab/pyapi-gitlab/README.md

 ## Setting up for development

-If you wish to setup your system for development you will need to install the test requirements and we ask that you consider docker for integration testing.
+If you wish to setup your system for development you will need to install the test requirements and we ask that you consider docker and docker-compose for integration testing.

 To install the test requirements you will need to run the following command `pip install -Ur test-requirements.txt`.
 This will install both the `requirements.txt` and the `test-requirements.txt`.